nautes-labs/website/src/en/guide/user-guide/environment.md

 ## Create and Update Environment (API)

+### Compose environment creation or update request

-1. Generate an API request example by API definition `Environment_SaveEnvironment` and add the access token as a request header.
+Compose an API request example by API definition `Environment_SaveEnvironment` and add the access token as a request header.

 ```Shell
     # Replace the variable $api-server-address with the access address of the Nautes API Server.